|

 Date: 1920

-to American Cone and Pretzel Company.
+to American Cone and Pretzel Company of Philadelphia.
 The new owners keep the Brooks

 brand